Archive product

 Description

-Exceptional Regency wall clock featuring a 13″ painted dial with Roman numerals, an auxiliary second dial, and original hands, inscribed with KD Sykes, Manchester.
-It has an 8-day striking movement that chimes on a bell, housed in a shaped top drum with carved “ears” and a flame mahogany finish, with a glass-fronted case containing the original brass pendulum, weights, and pulley wheels. c1820
+Exceptional Regency wall clock featuring a 13" painted dial with Roman numerals, an auxiliary second dial, and original hands, inscribed with KD Sykes, Manchester.
+It has an 8-day striking movement that chimes on a bell, housed in a shaped top drum with carved “ears” and flame mahogany, with a glazed case containing the original brass pendulum, weights, and pulley wheels. c1820

 The movement has been cleaned and serviced by a horologist and comes with a 12-month warranty (UK mainland).

 Stylish antique furniture and accessories can be an excellent idea for interior decoration.
-Currently, there is a growing appreciation for high-quality vintage items that possess distinct character and soul.
-It’s a nod to history, craftsmanship, and the design of classic and timeless furniture.
-There are many different styles in antique furniture, each with its own distinctive features.
+Currently, there is a growing appreciation for high-quality vintage items that possess character and soul.
+This is a nod to history, creating and designing classic and timeless furniture.
+There are many different styles in antique furniture, each with distinctive features.

-Many styles characterize antique furniture, but a few are particularly prominent.
-Eclectic furniture refers to the 19th century, especially the Biedermeier style.
-Its early 20th-century variants include neo-Gothic, Gothic, Rococo, Louis-Philippe style, and the English Victorian style.
+Many styles characterize antique furniture, but a few stand out as the most important.
+Eclectic furniture refers to the 19th century, marked by the prevailing Biedermeier style.
+Its early 20th-century variants include neo-Gothic, Gothic, Rococo, Louis Philippe style, and finally the English Victorian style.
 Toward the end of the century, these styles evolved into pseudo-classicism, Renaissance, and Baroque styles.

-Empire-style furniture and accessories date from the late 18th to early 19th century, inspired by Napoleon’s reign, emphasizing Roman and Greek decorative motifs.
+Empire-style furniture and accessories date from the late 18th to early 19th century, inspired by Napoleon’s reign.
+This period emphasized Roman and Greek decorative motifs and similarities.

-Neoclassical furniture, associated with Louis XVI, also draws heavily from ancient architecture.
-Notable antique styles include Rococo and Louis XV.
-Baroque, derived from the Portuguese “barocco”—meaning irregularly developed pearl—was characterized by highly ornate, luxurious furniture designed to impress with splendor.
-Materials were selectively chosen to emphasize the grandeur of these pieces.
+Neoclassical furniture, such as Louis XVI style, also draws heavily from ancient architecture.
+Notable and interesting are antique products in Rococo and Louis XV styles.
+Baroque, derived from the Portuguese word 'barocco'—meaning irregularly developed pearl—refers to highly ornate furniture designed to radiate splendor and luxury.
+Luxurious materials were selectively used to emphasize the grandeur of these pieces.

-Today, we see how the Baroque style has significantly influenced modern classical furniture, which often echoes the grandeur of the past.
-The Renaissance style, flourishing in the 15th and 16th centuries, also left a strong mark on furniture design.
-Renaissance furniture was heavy and robust, often finished with brown stains, moldings, strong bases, and relief decorations.
-These pieces often featured mythological and classical motifs, with animal-shaped supports and legs.
+Today, we can observe how much the Baroque style influenced modern classical furniture, which is often designed with a strong resemblance to the historical period.
+The Renaissance style, flourishing in the 15th and 16th centuries, also left a significant mark on furniture design.
+Renaissance furniture was quite heavy and robust, utilizing brown stains, cornices, sturdy bases, and reliefs.
+These products were quite distinctive but also introduced new possibilities, such as the construction of credenzas and broadly defined chest furniture.
+Mythology and ancient themes were also popular, with supports and legs often taking animal forms.

-Lion’s paws and eagle heads are common in Renaissance-style furniture.
+Lion paws and eagle heads are common motifs in Renaissance-style furniture.
 Many global brands now reproduce such pieces, inspired by Italian and French artisans, as a tribute to the beauty of Renaissance antiques.
-It’s important to remember that furniture styles varied by country, each with its own character, which is crucial when selecting elegant antique pieces for your interior.
+It’s important to remember that furniture styles varied by country, each with its own character.
+This is especially relevant when seeking elegant antique pieces suited to your interior.

-The key to high-end antique furniture is originality.
-This is ultimately important for buyers, as the market is flooded with counterfeits.
+The key aspect of elite antique furniture is originality.
+This is ultimately crucial for buyers, as the market is flooded with counterfeits.
 Luxury Products provides documentation confirming the authenticity of each item, matching the description and photos.
-We also have experts, including art appraisers, historians, and specialists from around the world, available to assist you.
+We also have access to art appraisers, historians, and experts worldwide.

 Manufacturer information